dyer-oliver21/star-wars-character-list/README.md

 ## Run the end to end tests

+- Make sure the development server is running (see `launching the app` section above)
 - Run `npm run cypress:open` to run the end to end tests with the cypress UI
 - Run `npm run cypress:run` to run the end to end tests headlessly